LJZ-Digital-Solutions/rust-template/README.md

 > ```
 > This is because GITHUB_TOKEN actions [cannot trigger new workflows](https://github.com/orgs/community/discussions/54574#discussioncomment-10119733) (also see [here](https://github.com/orgs/community/discussions/25281)).
 >
 > We work around this by opening the new release in the browser and pressing "update" without changing anything.
-It is... not ideal.
+This will trigger the build action.
 > <img width="978" alt="image" src="https://github.com/user-attachments/assets/f8a919cf-91a4-4940-9903-be2295cad8a5" />
+> It is... not ideal.
 >
 > You can also work around this by using a PAT for the release-please and build action, but that requires you to set up and maintain a PAT with the correct permissions manually.

 The build action will compile a Linux AMD and ARM binary and add it to the release as an asset that can be downloaded.